DevynCJohnson/Pybooster/Coding_Standards.md

 -------

 - All of Doxygen's commands/keywords must use the Javadoc format (i.e. `@keyword` and never backslashes)
+- Doxygen keywords must be all lowercase
+- The Doxygen keywords (in a multiline block) have the same level of indentation as the code
+- Use `@author` for listing a single author and `@authors` for listing multiple authors
+- Use `@return` instead of `@returns`
 - The Doxygen information comment-block (placed in the file header of source code) must be structured as follows
     1. `@brief`
         - For Python files, a blank line follows `@brief`